 Step 1: Initial product concept

 A product-market fit pyramid is divided into two main levels.
 The first level is the market and the second is the product.
-In the pyramid, the second layer is the area where brands have the most control.
+In the pyramid, the second layer is the area where brands have the most control, and where they can capitalise on research.

 Define the value proposition – This refers to the value that a brand promises to deliver to consumers if they purchase their goods.
-It should ideally be presented in a single sentence – a single-minded customer proposition which summarises the benefits the customer will enjoy when buying the product or service.
+It should ideally be presented in a single sentence – a laser-focused customer proposition which summarises the benefits the customer will enjoy.

 Feature set – This is a collection of functionalities and features that a product’s minimum viable product needs to have when it launches, in order to deliver what was promised in the value proposition.
 A minimum viable product can be developed and tested through prototypes.
 Prototypes can be demonstrated to customers who represent a brand’s target audiences in order to understand how these prototypes can be tweaked and optimised to better meet customer needs.

-UX design – The design of the product, the moment when a product or service comes alive.
+UX design – The design of the product.
+This is the moment when a product or service comes alive.

 Step 2: Validate the target customers and find a problem-solution fit